different-name/nix-files/readme.md

 My NixOS configuration files

 > [!WARNING]
-> This configuration is a work in progress, and is intended for personal use only
+> This flake is being actively developed for my specific use case.
+I don't guarantee that any of the packages, modules, or configurations have been tested or will be maintained
+>
+> Please feel free to have a look around, contribute, or borrow ideas for your own project!

 - Multi host & multi user
 - Flake based